timruiterkamp/project-2-1819/README.md

 ## Taking the helicopter (insert Joost emoji)

-The first thing I noticed was that the client himself defined as a content manager and highlighted that he had not many experience with the web.
+The first thing I noticed was that the client defined himself more as a content manager and highlighted that he had not many experience with the web.

 Based on this finding, I took a look at his current workflow.
-The current workflow consists despite filling content also out of designing elements.
+The current workflow consists, despite filling content, also out of designing elements.
 This gives him creative freedom, but I am not sure how happy he currently is with this.

 So I found an alternative, same content management system (wordpress) but with Advanced Custom Fields.
-This contains of just text fields that he would need to fill in.
+This contains just text fields that he would need to fill in.
 Cons of this workflow is that he has little influence on the layout of the page.

 Illustration of the use of ACF (advanced custom fields):
 ![](gh-images/acf.png)